pETNNs: Partial Evolutionary Tensor Neural Networks for Solving Time-dependent Partial Differential Equations: Numerical Experiments

+Table~\ref{table1} shows the relative errors of the finite difference method, PINNS, pEDNNs (EDNNs with partial update strategy, referred to as the randomized sparse Neural Galerkin schemes \cite{NEURIPS2023_0cb310ed}) and pETNNs for solving the 2D transport equation, and Table \ref{table3} enumerates the relative errors for their 3D counterparts.
+As suggested by the error statistics, pETNNs have a relatively higher accuracy due to the special structure of the tensor neural networks. { The accuracy of pETNNs suggests that the evolutionary TNNs \eqref{3.2.2}, under the selected architecture, is a reasonable hypothesis space for 2D transport equations, which inspires us to apply time-marching strategy to TNNs.
+By treating the time variable as the $(d+1)$th input, we formulate the space-time TNNs and train in the same way as the PINNs.
+The performance is considerably lower than that of pETNNs, with numerical results for space-time TNNs provided in Appendix~\ref{app:st_TNN}. }

-Compared to Algorithm \ref{algorithm1}, Algorithm \ref{algorithm2} can address the numerical instability problem.
-Table \ref{table4} shows the results of different parameter update strategies in Algorithm \ref{algorithm2}.
-It shows that the efficacy of randomly updating a subset of parameters is comparable to that of updating the entire set of parameters, and even randomly updating $1/6$ of parameters can achieve excellent results, including both of numerical accuracy and stability.
-Thus, we adopt Algorithm \ref{algorithm2} in the following numerical experiments.
+We also compare the results of different parameter update strategies.
+It shows that the efficacy of randomly updating a subset of TNN parameters is comparable to that of updating the entire set of parameters, and even randomly updating $1/6$ of parameters can achieve excellent results, including numerical accuracy and stability.
+In contrast, as for the performance of pEDNNs, even though we reported the best relative error we obtained over various hyperparameter values in Table~\ref{table3}, the partial update strategy is still suboptimal.

-We also test the robustness of Algorithm \ref{algorithm2} with respect to the initial parameters, i.e., $\theta_0$.
-Starting with different satisfactory initial parameters, $\theta_0$, we choose to update 1/3 of the parameters randomly at each iteration.
-The averaged absolute errors, calculated as the mean of results from three independent runs, within the interval $[0,5]$ of the 3D case, are illustrated in Fig. \ref{Exp3.1a}.
-The very narrow error band (about $2.5\times 10^{-5}$) observed indicates a high degree of methodological stability with respect to the initial parameters.
+We further test the robustness of Algorithm~\ref{algorithm2} under different initial parameters $\theta_0$ obtained by independent training procedures of TNNs to approximate the initial condition.
+Starting with different satisfactory initial parameters, $\theta_0$, we update 1/3 of the parameters randomly at each iteration.
+The averaged absolute errors, calculated as the mean of results from three independent runs of Algorithm~\ref{algorithm2}, (to reduce the uncertainty introduced by randomly selecting parameters) are illustrated in Fig.~\ref{Exp3.1a}.
+The narrow error band (about $2.5\times 10^{-5}$) indicates a high degree of methodological stability with respect to the initial parameters.